White pizza, or pizza bianca, is simply pizza without tomato sauce and with the inspired addition of dollops of ricotta.

 One last word of wisdom from the author.
 Geller posits, “Never thought of Champagne with pizza?
 Think again.”
 We think we’re in love.
+Actually, almost any sparkling wine will do.

 Special Equipment: Baking stones (optional), but worth it